iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > Carried out three checks in one month.
 Have reinstalled and still not working properly.<br> :date: __2021-01-20 13:54:04__

 > Basic and unreliable<br> :date: __2021-01-20 09:49:48__

-> They are liars and protecting the big corporations helping them make a lot of money<br> :date: __2021-01-18 20:38:27__